W. G. Unruh: Areas of research

-The Unruh effect
+Unruh effect

 The Unruh effect, described by Unruh in 1976, is the prediction that an accelerating observer will observe black-body radiation where an inertial observer would observe none.
 In other words, the accelerating observer will find itself in a warm background, the temperature of which is proportional to the acceleration.
 The same quantum state of a field, which is taken to be the ground state for observers in inertial systems, is seen as a thermal state for the uniformly accelerated observer.
 The Unruh effect therefore means that the very notion of the quantum vacuum depends on the path of the observer through spacetime.

 The Unruh effect can be expressed in a simple equation giving the equivalent energy kT of a uniformly accelerating particle (with a being the constant acceleration), as: